atgtag/seqm/docs/usage.rst

     22

-It also has a :class:`seqm.Sequence` object for object-based access to these properties:
+It also has a `seqm.Sequence` object for object-based access to these properties:

 .. code-block:: python